felipedbene/report.sh/README.md

 This project provides a solution for extracting, analyzing, and reporting AWS SSO access patterns across your organization.
 It consists of three main components:

-1. **SSO Data Extractor**: Python script to collect SSO configuration data
+1. **SSO Data Extractor**: Python script to collect SSO configuration data (Must run in the account where SSO is, works with cloudshell)
-2. **Graph Database**: Amazon Neptune instance for storing and querying relationships
+2. **Graph Database**: Amazon Neptune instance for storing and querying relationships.
-3. **Analysis & Reporting**: Generation of detailed access reports in HTML and Excel formats
+3. **Analysis & Reporting**: Generation of detailed access reports in HTML and Excel formats.

 ## Prerequisites

-- Python 3.7+
+- Python 3.10+
 - AWS CLI configured with appropriate permissions
 - Access to AWS SSO
 - Amazon Neptune instance